By utilizing appearance modifiers, you can further customize the appearance of your GuiObjects.

 The Transparency property sets the stroke transparency independently of the parent object's BackgroundTransparency or TextTransparency.
 This allows you to render text and borders that are "hollow" (consisting of only an outline).

-Corner Style
+Corner style

 The LineJoinMode property lets you control how corners are interpreted.
 It accepts a value of either Round, Bevel, or Miter.